tylnesh/cpp-sdk-samples/README.md

 Video-demo (c++)
 ----------

-Project for demoing the Windows SDK [VideoDetector class](http://developer.affectiva.com/v3/windows/analyze-video/).
+Project for demoing the C++ SDK [VideoDetector class](http://developer.affectiva.com/v3/windows/analyze-video/).
 It processs video files, displays the emotion metrics and exports the results in a csv file.

 The following command line arguments can be used to run it: